Reliable Cellular Automata with Self-Organization: Robust media

-However, there will be some look-back in time for stabilization, i.e.~the simulation will not be memoryless.
-The goal of the damage definition is to relieve us of the need of simulating a transition function if there is too much damage in the big rectangle $(x,t)+4V^{*}+(B^{*}/2,0)$.
+However, in the interest of stabilization there will be some look-back in time: the simulation will not be memoryless.

-\begin{lemma}[Simulation Damage Probability Bound] Let $M$, $M^{*}$ be media with parameters $\eps$, $\eps^{*}$ whose local condition system is defined by the Restoration Property.
-Let a simulation $\Fg^{*}$ be defined between them which assigns damage in $M^{*}$ according to the above damage map.
-If
+\begin{lemma}[Simulation Damage Probability Bound] Let $M$, $M^{*}$ be media with parameters $\eps$, $\eps^{*}$, with $\B ^{*}\ge \B $, $\Tus\ge \Tu$, whose local condition system includes the Restoration Property.
+Let a simulation $\Phi^{*}$ be defined between them which assigns damage in $M^{*}$ according to the damage map of Definition~\ref{def:damage-map}.
+There is a constant $c_{\Dam}$ such that if